palkan/anyway_config/README.md

 For example, if your config name is "mycoolgem", then the env var "MYCOOLGEM_PASSWORD" is used as `config.password`.

-Environment variables are automatically type cast:
+By default, environment variables are automatically type cast\*:

 - `"True"`, `"t"` and `"yes"` to `true`;
 - `"False"`, `"f"` and `"no"` to `false`;
 - `"nil"` and `"null"` to `nil` (do you really need it?);
 - `"123"` to 123 and `"3.14"` to 3.14.

+\* See below for coercion customization.

 *Anyway Config* supports nested (_hashed_) env variables—just separate keys with double-underscore.